Why ’13 Reasons Why’ Would Not Work If Hannah Did Not Die [Opinion]

 13 Reasons Why, Netflix’s most recent blockbuster series, tackled a severe issue: bullying and suicide.
-Since the book was published ten years ago, fans of the tragic story of Hannah Baker dealt with the unalterable fact that the once-promising teen ultimately dies in the end.
+Since the book was published 10 years ago, fans of the tragic story of Hannah Baker dealt with the unalterable fact that the once-promising teen ultimately dies in the end.
 As it turns out, however, the original drafts of the novel featured an entirely different ending.
 One in which Hannah survives.

 In a recent interview with Entertainment Weekly, Jay Asher, the mind behind Hannah Baker’s tragic tale, revealed that in the original ending of the novel, the teen lives.
 According to the author, Hannah was supposed to have swallowed pills but was found in the nick of time by her parents, who took her to a hospital to get her stomach pumped.